The Office of Child Support Enforcement provided its current Federal income withholding for support form. It expires 8/31/2026.

 (1) be in the standard format prescribed by the federal Department of Health and Human Services…

-So, using the current Federal form is mandatory for there to be proper income withholding.
-The form itself states on its face that under certain circumstances you must reject the form and return it to sender.
-This would include not using the current form, although doing so might involve a different set of unintended consequences if there is only a minor discrepancy.
+So, using the current Federal form is mandatory for proper income withholding.
+The Federal form itself states on its face that under certain circumstances you must reject the form and return it to sender.
+This would include not using the current form, though doing so might entail unintended consequences if the discrepancy is minor.

-Also note that many forms are completed incorrectly by either leaving a blank for the maximum withholding or using the incorrect figure.
-The appellate court recently addressed this issue in Burns v.
+Note that many forms are completed incorrectly, either by leaving the maximum withholding blank or by using the incorrect figure.
+The appellate court addressed this issue in Burns v.
 Delta Airlines, Inc., 2021 IL App (2d) 200313.
-The maximum penalty is 65% but the penalty should be included based upon whether the obligor is supporting another family or has an arrearage.
+The maximum penalty is 65%—but the penalty is based upon whether the obligor is supporting another family or has an arrearage.
 In each case, the maximum penalty increases.

 Another problem is that the Illinois Supreme Court approved amendments to Rule 10-101 regarding Standardized Court Forms.
 The amendments, effective September 1st, 2021, require courts to stop providing or using local forms for a legal remedy once a standardized court form for that same purpose is published.

-The heart of the new Rule provides at (d) through (f):
+The heart of this Rule provides at (d) through (f):

 (d) After a standardized court form is published, no court may